-The Manager may, with the prior agreement of the Trustee, and must, if the Trustee so requires, suspend the issue, sale, cancellation and redemption of units in the fund if it, or the Trustee in the case of any requirement by the Trustee, is of the opinion that due to exceptional circumstances it is in the interests of holders in the fund.
+The Manager may, with the prior agreement of the Trustee, and must, if the Trustee so requires, suspend the issue, sale, cancellation and redemption of units in any or all of the funds or units the fund if it, or the Trustee in the case of any requirement by the Trustee, is of the opinion that due to exceptional circumstances it is in the interests of holders in the fund, funds, unit or units.

-In the event of a suspension of dealings, the Manager, or the Trustee in certain circumstances, will immediately inform the FCA of the suspension and the reasons for it.
-The Trustee will notify holders of the suspension as soon as practicable after suspension commences.
+The Manager or the Trustee (as appropriate) will immediately inform the FCA of the suspension and the reasons for it and will follow this up as soon as practicable with written confirmation of the suspension and the reasons for it to the FCA.